Tutorial - CMCD Reporting

 Nginx error :

-CMCD Collector(watch the conversion result CMCD v1 to v2):
+CMCD Collector(watch the conversion result from CMCD v1 to v2):

 docker logs -f --tail 10 cmcd-toolkit-collector-1